pucaj/CaveFinder-Algorithm/README.md

 # CaveFinder-Algorithm
-Algorithm that finds caves from txt file
+Algorithm that finds caves from txt file.
 Excercise for one of my course.

 ## Algorithm
 This program find recursively biggest izolated cave in the 3D oriented cave, loaded from txt file.
 It also finds deepest cave from ground and number of izolated caves.